 One of the industry’s foremost innovators, Mr. Drake has launched two companies of his own, Good Universe and Mandate Pictures.
 At Good Universe, he shepherded the company’s overall business and was responsible for building key financial, creative and strategic partnerships.

 While there he partnered with Seth Rogen, Evan Goldberg and James Weaver’s Point Grey Pictures on a series of critically acclaimed comedy hits including Neighbors and The Night Before, that partnership has now carried on to Lionsgate.
 As head of Mandate Pictures from 2004-2007, Mr. Drake produced the Academy Award®-winning blockbuster Juno, the Golden Globe®-nominated Hope Springs and 50/50, and the breakout Seth Rogen comedy This Is The End.

-Earlier in his career, Drake served posts at Rysher Entertainment, Senator International, Lionsgate International, and Moviestore Entertainment.
+Earlier in his career, Mr. Drake held executive positions at Rysher Entertainment and Moviestore Entertainment.